LuisF3/freelance_project/README.md

     <ul>
       <li>"$ curl https://bootstrap.pypa.io/get-pip.py | python3" </li>
     </ul>
     All dependencies must be installed with pip3 (python 3.6.x+).
+If anything above goes wrong I strongly recommend you to delete your venv/ folder and start again.
   </li>
   <li>Run these commands:
     <ul>